Curriculum – English

 Paper 2: Language Diversity & Change

-• Language change history & theory
+• Language Change history and theory

-• Attitudes to language change
+• Attitudes to Language Change

 Assessment